isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Warship_Asama.png">

-This postcard was posted from the warship <i>Asama</i> by Major Ōhashi Kyōzō and mailed to an address in Aichi prefecture.
+This postcard was posted from the warship *Asama* by Major Ōhashi Kyōzō and mailed to an address in Aichi prefecture.
 Being a military postcard, it did not require a postage stamp.
 The postcard shows a tropical sunset and two coconut trees set within a frame.
 The motif of the coconut tree was frequently used to evoke the exotic South Seas (Nanyō, or Nanyang) after the Japanese colonisation of Taiwan in 1895.
-The postcard was produced in commemoration of the Japanese Navy’s overseas training voyage from 1934 to 1935, which included Singapore (written in <i>katakana</i> characters) as a stopover. <i>Postmarked 1 January 1935.
+The postcard was produced in commemoration of the Japanese Navy’s overseas training voyage from 1934 to 1935, which included Singapore (written in *katakana* characters) as a stopover. *Postmarked 1 January 1935.
 Printed by Tokyo Shibaura Asahi Printing Company.
-Accession no.: B32413808G_0026.</i>
+Accession no.: B32413808G_0026.*
 </div>
 ```